Pan American Airways Photos

 EMCO Autopilot Monitoring System - B707

-In his 1970 position of Assistant Avionics Engineering Manager, Mr. Winter was primarily concerned with service engineering for the avionics systems on the B747 aircraft.
+In his 1970 position of Assistant Avionics Engineering Manager, He was primarily concerned with service engineering for the avionics systems on the B747 aircraft.
 In connection with these duties he had received classroom training both at the Boeing factory and in-house at Pan Am.
 He was a Pan American representative on the B747 Avionics Working Group which prepared the avionics maintenance program for FAA Maintenance Review Board approval.

 In 1977, Bob Winter was promoted to Supervisor of Avionics Engineering.
 He had previously served temporarily in this position a number times.

-Bob Winter's son, Robert S.Winter III, provided the following loving comments on his father and information on this page:
+Bob Winter's son, Robert S.Winter III, provided the following loving comments on his father and the information on this page:

 "Congratulations!
 What a treat!!!
 The picture of him emerging from the car in London!
 My heart leapt into my throat.
 The mechanics outfits!
 I remember only so very vaguely PanAm sending him to Berlin.
 I was flooded with memories of so many, many airplane talks with Dad over the years.
 He never met an aircraft he did not find fascinating.
 I grew to look forward as much as he did to the issues of Aviation Week.
 He was an unfailingly and unassumingly modest man.
-We never heard about, of course, any letters of commendation, or his 1977 promotion, etc. I understand even more from your amazing coverage why he had such a 1927 Lindberg-forward romance with flying.
+We never heard about, of course, any letters of commendation, or his 1977 promotion, etc. I understand, even more from your amazing coverage, why he had such a 1927 Lindberg-forward romance with flying.
 He just loved aircraft with all his mind and heart, and you document it so lovingly.
 It was a boy-like fascination that never changed.
 Looking back, I wish I’d told him how much I admired that.

 "Classical music was not one of his hobbies, despite his including it on his resumé.
-On Sundays when we came home from church his job was to put WVCG [The “Good Music” station] on the radio as Mom served up the meat loaf dinner to the opening bars of the Tchaikovsky Piano Concerto.
+On Sundays, when we came home from church his job was to put WVCG [The “Good Music” station] on the radio as Mom served up the meat loaf dinner to the opening bars of the Tchaikovsky Piano Concerto.
 I still salivate when I hear the opening of that concerto.
 He and I built the Heathkit amplifier for our mono hi-fi together, but the thrill for him was the construction, not the music it made possible.

 "His hobbies were actually fixing anything and everything, improving anything and everything, adding on to our homes to make Mom feel more special—in short, he loved doing things for others.
-When I was only 4 or 5 he would enlist me at Campina Court to crawl into small spaces to run the 1950s version of Romex, which he would then put together.
-When I got older, he would patiently explain how a volt meter worked with the same gentleness and patience that you always show— though, even as he had a good sense of humor, in my entire life I never heard him tell or crack a joke.
+When I was only 4 or 5, he would enlist me at Campina Court to crawl into small spaces to run the 1950s version of Romex, which he would then put together.
+When I got older, he would patiently explain how a voltmeter worked with the same gentleness and patience that you always show— though, even as he had a good sense of humor, in my entire life I never heard him tell or crack a joke.
 That’s why when I met you I was so thrilled that your stories always had a twinkle in them where I could laugh uncontrollably.
 (Note added: One summer Bob and Lois traveled with us and for some reason the phrase "Nasty Gash" was popular and Bob surprised us on more than one occasion saying it to the delight of everyone around.–Mel).
 He loved his family with a quiet steadfastness that I have leaned on heavily throughout my life.
 More than once on Sunday mornings, when he and I would get up early to read the Miami Herald, he would remark at how amazed he always was that someone as glamorous and smart as Mom had agreed to marry him.
 He wasn’t kidding.
 I just told him that Mom was a good judge of character."

-"You can see that with the ever-expanding site you’ve once again poked out of hibernation a whole treasure trove of wonderful memories.
+"You can see that, with the ever-expanding site, you’ve once again poked out of hibernation a whole treasure trove of wonderful memories.
 I really don’t have the words to thank you.
 So for now you’ll have to make do with 'thank you'.”